juanpc2018/Amiga-Guide-4000-4000T/README.md

 Amiga 4000 series D/T have Zorro-3 Slots "faster" </br>
 AGA video chipset </br>
-All Amigas come with a "basic" GPU, that requires special 15KHz monitor,  </br>
+All Amigas come with a "basic" GPU, that requires special 15KHz monitor, or scan converter  </br>
 rare DB23 connector / adapter to VGA </br>
 The A/T had standard AT Power supply "low efficiency 68%"  </br>
 The "D" had a different custom PSU, with different connectors. </br>